Two-way string-matching algorithm

-In computer science, the two-way string-matching algorithm is a string-searching algorithm, discovered by Maxime Crochemore and Dominique Perrin in 1991.
-It takes a pattern of size m, called a “needle”, preprocesses it in linear time O(m), producing information that can then be used to search for the needle in any “haystack” string, taking only linear time O(n) with n being the haystack's length.
+In computer science, the two-way string-matching algorithm (or Crochemore-Perrin string-matching algorithm) is a string-searching algorithm, discovered by Maxime Crochemore and Dominique Perrin in 1991.
+It searches for copies of a "needle" of length m in a "haystack" of length n.
+After preprocessing the needle in time O(m), the actual search takes time O(n) linear in the length of the haystack.

 The two-way algorithm can be viewed as a combination of the forward-going Knuth–Morris–Pratt algorithm (KMP) and the backward-running Boyer–Moore string-search algorithm (BM).

-Like those two, the 2-way algorithm preprocesses the pattern to find partially repeating periods and computes “shifts” based on them, indicating what offset to “jump” to in the haystack when a given character is encountered.
+Like those two, the two-way algorithm preprocesses the needle to find partially repeating periods and computes “shifts” based on them, indicating what offset to “jump” to in the haystack when a given character is encountered.

-Unlike BM and KMP, it uses only O(log m) additional space to store information about those partial repeats: the search pattern is split into two parts (its critical factorization), represented only by the position of that split.
-Being a number less than m, it can be represented in ⌈log₂ m⌉ bits.
-This is sometimes treated as "close enough to O(1) in practice", as the needle's size is limited by the size of addressable memory; the overhead is a number that can be stored in a single register, and treating it as O(1) is like treating the size of a loop counter as O(1) rather than log of the number of iterations.
+Unlike BM and KMP, it uses only O(1) additional space to store information about those partial repeats (assuming the transdichotomous model, where an index of ⌈log_{2}(m)⌉ bits is counted as a single word).
+The preprocessing computes the "period" of the needle, the minimum offset between two consecutive matches (a value between 1 and m), and a "critical factorization" of the needle into a prefix and suffix with particular properties, specified by the length of the prefix (also less than m).

 The actual matching operation performs at most 2n − m comparisons.

 Breslauer later published two improved variants performing fewer comparisons, at the cost of storing additional data about the preprocessed needle: